s7minhas/conflictEvolution/LaTeX/Presentation/confEvoNotes.md

 dyadic data assumptions
 ===

-The reason for studying dyadic interactions using a network based approach is to acknowledge the possibility that the actions of actors in a system are contingent on one another.
+* The reason for studying dyadic interactions using a network based approach is to acknowledge the possibility that the actions of actors in a system are contingent on one another.

+* When using standard techniques such as GLM we assume a priori that the observed dyadic interactions are independent.
 By moving away from the assumption that interactions within a system are independent, a significant amount of work has shown that we can better account for the underlying process that generates relational data and make more accurate inferences.

-In recent years, however, there have been plenty of very interesting solutions to this issue that remain within the realm of GLM, ie Erikson et al suggest to employ randomization tests to infer the correct p-values associated with dyadic hypotheses.
+* In recent years, however, there have been plenty of very interesting solutions to this issue that remain within the realm of GLM, ie Erikson et al suggest to employ randomization tests to infer the correct p-values associated with dyadic hypotheses.

-Aronow et al. came up with a non-parametric, sandwich-type robust variance estimator for linear regression to account for dyadic data that can even be applied to longitudinal data.
+* Aronow et al. came up with a non-parametric, sandwich-type robust variance estimator for linear regression to account for dyadic data that can even be applied to longitudinal data.
 And recently from econ Athey et al. also have posited a way to address this problem.

-And if one's research agenda is just focused on conducting hypothesis tests appropriately when estimating the effect of some exogenous variable on a relational dv, these tests might do just fine.
+* And if one's research agenda is just focused on conducting hypothesis tests appropriately when estimating the effect of some exogenous variable on a relational dv, these tests might do just fine.
 With one caveat being that I'm not quite sure how well they do in the face of triadic dependence patterns.

-Further at times examining the role that higher order network patterns play in a network can be both theoretically interesting and useful accounting for those patterns has proven to be useful when it comes to prediction.
+* Further at times examining the role that higher order network patterns play in a network can be both theoretically interesting and useful accounting for those patterns has proven to be useful when it comes to prediction.

-The principal idea underlying each of the dependence patterns discussed above is that the actions, or inactions, of any actor, are taking place within an interdependent system.
+* The principal idea underlying each of the dependence patterns discussed above is that the actions, or inactions, of any actor, are taking place within an interdependent system.

 now additive effects
 ===